msalemor/azure-governance/README.md

 ## Azure Governance

+- How do I name my name my resources in Azure?
-- Naming convention: Name Azure resources
+  - Naming conventions
+- What is tagging useful for?
+How do I tag my resources?
-- Resource tagging
+  - Tags
-- Prevent the accidental deletion of resources (Locks)
+- How do I prevent the accidental deletion of resources?
+  - Locks
+- How do I prevent from expensive resource of being created, for example?
+  - Policies
-- Who can create, manage, and access resources (RBAC)
+- Who can create, manage, and access resources?
-- Create resources (Policies)
+  - RBAC
+- How can I manage multiple subscriptions?
+  - Management groups

 ## Glossary